ekn394/KPL-Intro-to-Linux/Troubleshooting.md

 ### Password Reset Method 1
 Note: This method may not be available for your particular installation of Ubuntu.

 Let's say you forgot your password to login.
-For this example the user account is named 'evan'.
+For this example, the user account is named 'evan'.

 ![image](https://user-images.githubusercontent.com/12129459/126675234-44068b90-4cb8-4dfd-9a0b-fbd08c1fe67e.png)

-The first thing to do is reset your machine, then when the screen goes black hit the escape key repeatedly until you see a GNU GRUB menu like this.
+The first thing to do is reset your machine.
+Then, when the screen goes black, hit the escape key repeatedly until you see a GNU GRUB menu like this.

 ![image](https://user-images.githubusercontent.com/12129459/126675425-482aa6a4-5e70-48dd-b881-19ca2e3dea52.png)

-Select the option for "Advanced options for Ubuntu" and press Enter.
+Use the arrow keys to select the option for "Advanced options for Ubuntu" and press Enter.

 ![image](https://user-images.githubusercontent.com/12129459/126675546-f5463e5d-ee3e-474a-a6da-8aa94cd6343d.png)

-On the next screen select one that ends with the words "recovery mode".
-You might see two pairs of options that look similar, that's fine, go with the first one that says "recovery mode" and press enter.
+On the next screen, select an option that ends with the words "recovery mode".
+You might see several options that look similar, that's fine, it doesn't matter which one you use for this purpose, so just go with the first one that says "recovery mode" and press enter.

 ![image](https://user-images.githubusercontent.com/12129459/126672924-1d212347-a57d-4cd0-8769-3d1a07f6a857.png)

 After a few seconds you should find yourself at a "Recovery Menu".
-Select the option for 'root - Drop to root shell prompt'
+Select the option for '**root - Drop to root shell prompt**'

 ![image](https://user-images.githubusercontent.com/12129459/126673773-38ae6143-86f6-4f45-b5bd-2a68e335c77d.png)

-If at this point you see a prompt that says 'Press Enter for maintenance' then you are in easy mode, and you can simply press Enter.
+If at this point you see a prompt that says 'Press Enter for maintenance', then good news, you are in what I call 'easy-mode', and you can simply press Enter.

 ![image](https://user-images.githubusercontent.com/12129459/126673994-5e2485fe-6883-4c0c-ad68-85978acbf3da.png)

-You will then see a usual command line prompt where the user is root@<theMachineName>:~# This means that for the moment you are signed in as the super user 'root'.
+You will then see a command line prompt that looks like root@<theMachineName>:~# This means that for the moment you are signed in as the super-user, 'root'.
+Root has administrative control over all accounts (including the one that you are locked out of).

 ![image](https://user-images.githubusercontent.com/12129459/126674331-ca666838-b75e-4f4f-a89c-70fd21a13ab9.png)

-At this point you can type the command **passwd yourUserNameHere** In my case the user I want to change the password for is the user named 'evan' so I will type **passwd evan**
+At this point you can type the command **passwd yourUserNameHere** In my case the user I want to change the password for is the user named 'evan', so I will type **passwd evan**

 ![image](https://user-images.githubusercontent.com/12129459/126674464-6d29a64d-cadf-426b-8441-57833eead280.png)

 It will ask you to supply a new password for that user.
-It will ask you to retype the new password to confirm.
+It will ask you to retype that same password to confirm.

 That's it.
-Done resetting the password for whatever user you wish.
+You are done resetting the password for that user.
-You can reboot your machine now and you should be able to log in using that new password.
+You can reboot your virtual machine now and you should be able to log in to that user using the new password you just set up.

 ### Forgot Password Method 2

 Sometimes you will not see the "Press Enter for maintenance" but you will instead see a prompt asking you to supply the root password.

+To be continued...